 - Active Leveling Control to counteract the effects of off-center loading

-Consult a Beckwood engineer about your compression molding needs
+Consult a Beckwood engineer about your compression press molding needs

 Composites are quickly becoming the industry standard over materials like steel, titanium, concrete, and wood due to their inherent benefits which include: light weight, high strength, low maintenance, formability, corrosion, impact and electrical resistance, and easy installation.